 Who Gets Hypertension?

-Everyone is at risk for hypertension, but some are at a greater risk than others.
-As a person ages, the arterial walls become less elastic and the risk for hypertension increases.
-Older age, African American race, sodium intake, overweight, alcohol and tobacco usage, and family history all effect blood pressure.
+Everyone is at risk for hypertension, but some people are at a greater risk than others.
+As a person ages, their arterial walls may become less elastic; therefore, their risk for hypertension may increase.
+Older age, African American race, sodium intake, being overweight, alcohol and tobacco usage, and family history all affect the likelihood of an individual developing high blood pressure.

 Are There Different Types of Hypertension?